organicmaps/organicmaps.github.io/content/faq/routing.md

 ---
-title: "F.A.Q. - General questions"
+title: "F.A.Q. - Routing"
 description: "Frequently asked questions for Organic Maps application"
 weight: 1000
 extra:
-  menu_title: F.A.Q. - General questions
+  menu_title: F.A.Q. - Routing
 ---

 ### How to build a route?

-OrganicMaps can build route for car trip, bycicle ride or foot walk.
+OrganicMaps can build a route for car trip, bycicle ride or foot walk.

 Pick destination point with tap on a POI or by long tap on any place.
 Use "Route to" button to start route planning.